CommitToTheBit/committothebit.github.io/_posts/2026-01-13-lto-neq-pgo.md

 }
 ```
 {: file='foobar.ll'}

-there are plenty of `@`s, and plenty more `%`s.
+There are plenty of `@`s, and plenty more `%`s.
 These are the **sigils** LLVM prepends to user-defined symbols to indicate their scope.
 We've seen `@` is the prefix used for functions, but it also marks out global variables like `@i`. `%`s, on the other hand, are used for local **registers** holding top-level variables that get set exactly once.
 If that's true of all variables in an intermediate representation, we say it's in **static single assignment form** (SSA), an incredibly valuable property for compiler design (to find out why, <a href="https://mcyoung.xyz/2025/10/21/ssa-1/"><strong>Miguel Young</strong></a> is once again yer man).

 Canny readers will already be wondering, how is it legal to `store i32 0, ptr %1` in an SSA?
 And here's the neat thing - it's not!
 The LLVM IR allows address-taken variables to be `alloca`ted, `store`d and `load`ed at will.
 It allows these, even though they unapologetically break SSA form; the compiler can no longer know <a href="https://llvm.org/pubs/2009-01-POPL-PointerAnalysis.pdf"><strong>"which variables are defined and/or used at each statement."</strong></a>